Poetry Therapy FAQ’s

 What training has the facilitator received?

-I am a Certified Poetry Therapist, having completed over 400 hours of training with the International Federation for Biblio/Poetry Therapy in U.S.A under the mentor ship and supervision of Victoria Field.
-I am the only person in the U.K. to have qualified as a Certified Poetry Therapist (CPT) with The International Federation for Biblio/Poetry Therapy in U.S.A. with a non – U.S.A. based mentor.
+I am a Certified Poetry Therapist, having completed over 440 hours of training with the International Federation for Biblio/Poetry Therapy in U.S.A under the mentor ship and supervision of Victoria Field.
+I am amongst a handful of people in the U.K. to have qualified as a Certified Poetry Therapist (CPT) with The International Federation for Biblio/Poetry Therapy in U.S.A.

 What Code of Ethics does the facilitator follow?